Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 Del Frisco’s is where you go when the occasion calls for a serious steak dinner.

-Housed in the historic Packard Building, it has the kind of high ceilings and grand décor that make you feel like you should be making a toast.
+Housed in the historic Packard Building, close to The Museum of Illusions, it has the kind of high ceilings and grand décor that make me feel like I should be making a toast.
 So, as you can imagine, it’s not subtle, but that’s the whole point.

 The menu sticks to the classics, but they do them well.

 Among Philadelphia steakhouses, Del Frisco’s is the one that’s about the show the most.
-But the price tag is justifiable when you’re in the mood to treat yourself now and again.
+But the price tag is justifiable when I’m in the mood to treat myself now and again.

 Picanha Brazilian Grill